gregco7/laundry_watch/README.md

 ![A held-out wash cycle: predicted phase against the phases marked by hand](docs/held-out-cycle.png)

 The top bar is what a person marked on the washer's own panel; the bottom is what the model predicted from vibration alone, on a cycle it had never seen.
-An ESP32 taped to the machine POSTs accelerometer windows over the LAN, and a FastAPI service turns each one into a phase and serves washer-state to a React dashboard.
+An ESP32 taped to the machine POSTs accelerometer windows over the LAN, and a FastAPI service turns each one into a phase and serves the washer's state to a React dashboard.

 ## Layout